Love Overcomes Fear

 He displays courage in continuing to preach despite the consequences, giving courage to new Christians who face harassment, discrimination and persecution both from Roman and Jewish authorities.

 As a new widow, I looked for role models and mentors.
 I saw widows who faced life alone without fear, courageously overcame obstacles, found joy even in times of crisis and lived purposefully and contentedly.
 They showed me how to live my new life with courage and hope.
+This year when I need courage to isolate away from friends and family, I look at my friend Mary Anne, who is a cancer and bone marrow survivor, who lives every day in isolation and yet manages to find joy in her art and who still finds ways to do kind deeds forand speak encouraging words to her friends.
+If she can do it with no end in sight, surely I can do it for a few more months.

 Just as Paul finds joy in his memories of the Philippians and in his anticipation that they will be reunited, he also rejoices in his anticipation that that he will honor Christ—not be put to shame—in the way he lives his life, with the sure confidence that God is in control.